Amazon Trademark Infringement

-The Internet has made it far easier for someone to infringe on your trademark.
+The Internet has made it far easier for someone to infringe on a trademark.
 Websites can reach customers throughout the world.
 One site that has been a forum for numerous trademark infringement claims is Amazon.com.

-Unauthorized Use of Your Trademark
+Unauthorized Use of a Trademark on Amazon

 Many different versions of the same product are often being sold by numerous companies on Amazon, generally with varying degrees of quality and reliability.
 Other parties can attempt to confuse consumers into purchasing their products instead of yours in several ways.
-Some sellers may use your business name or other trademarked or copyrighted material to try to sell competing goods.
+Some sellers may use your business name or trademark to try to sell competing goods.
 This can involve recreating and selling something with a similar appearance or a similar name.
 This can confuse customers into believing that they are purchasing your product when they are, in fact, purchasing an inferior knockoff.
 This can lead to customer disloyalty and negative reviews of your own product.

 If you believe that your trademark has been infringed on Amazon in any way, Amazon’s process of infringement prevention and enforcement may not adequately resolve the matter.
-In such situations we recommend either a cease and desist letter or the filing of an infringement lawsuit.
+In such situations we recommend either a trademark cease and desist letter or the filing of an trademark lawsuit.
 You may need to pursue a legal claim to obtain an injunction against the infringer and to seek monetary damages for the harm caused by the infringement.

 Facing a False Infringement Claim From Amazon